By Megha Khemka, Copy Editor

 Read and Share Reliable News

-One of Russian President Vadimir Putin’s most far-reaching and damaging weapons is the systemic spread of disinformation regarding the developing situation.
-Ukraine does not have powerful international print and television assets.
-Meanwhile, misleading news proliferates through Russian bots and government-sponsored media sources that are forbidden from using the words “attack,” “invasion,” or “war,” Yet misinformation is often harder to spot than obviously biased or malicious sources, and accidentally sharing incorrect or incomplete information on social media contributes significantly to the issue.
+One of Russian President Vadimir Putin’s most far-reaching and damaging weapons is the systemic spread of disinformation regarding the developing situation using Russian news channels.
+Ukraine’s own international print and television assets are relatively less well-established.
+Meanwhile, misleading news proliferates through Russian bots and government-sponsored media sources that are forbidden from using the words “attack,” “invasion,” or “war.”
+Yet misinformation is often harder to spot than obviously biased or malicious sources, and accidentally sharing incorrect or incomplete information on social media contributes significantly to the issue.
 If you have read or heard that Russian strikes have solely targeted military targets rather than hospitals and civilians; or that the preceding unrest in Ukraine was due primarily to internal civil conflict rather than Russian aggression; or even that America has sent troops to defend the Ukrainian people – then you have been a victim of misinformation.

 This all means that reading and spreading true information and experiences is one of the most powerful steps you can take to support the Ukrainian struggle.
 Stay on top of updates.
 Fact-check before posting or resharing on social media.
 Correct misunderstandings your friends may have.
 The following are credible sources for anyone looking to engage: